mne-tools/mne-cpp/doc/gh-pages/pages/development/deployment.md

 ## Dependency solving

-Realized in three scripts in mne-cpp.pri and CI workflow
+Realized in three scripts in mne-cpp.pri and CI workflow. linuxdeployqt is not part of Qt

 ### Internal dependencies (MNE-CPP libraries)